dclelland/UrsusChat/README.md

 ### Chat list view

-- [ ] Test whether the split view works on iPad
+- [ ] Add button with own sigil; shows popover with 'logout' etc; remove/revisit Settings view functionality; perhaps make most of that post v1
 - [ ] Look into: Grouping chats by group (with table view headers...?)
     - Perhaps use a second list view, one up the hierarchy (will also need DMs, 'all chats' etc.)
 - [ ] Look into: Different sorting modes